slezica/py/README.md

 $ ... | py 'binascii.hexlify(binput)'
 ```

-You can only use one of the three magic variable pairs inside your expression, since they determine the processing mode.
+You can only use one of the three magic variable pairs inside your expression.
+For example, it's OK to use both `line` and `bline`, but not `line` and `input`.